ericsonga/APCSAReview/_sources/JavaBasics/firstOOClass.rst

 An Object Oriented Class Example
 ----------------------------------

 Let's create a class where each object of the class represents a person.
-Every person has a name and a cell phone number.
-We can store this data in **fields** in a Person object.
+Every person has a name and a cell phone number which we will store in String variables.
+A string is a sequence of characters like in "Hello".
+We can store the name and cell phone number in **fields** in a Person object.
 We provide **methods** to get and set the data.
 We provide a **constructor** to initialize the data when the object is first created.

 Go ahead and click the |runbutton| button to see what gets printed.